 Starting at $2.35/mo.
-Like DreamHost, websites hosted with HostWinds perform very well.
-They also offer free malware detection and removal.
+Websites hosted with HostWinds load very quickly They also offer free malware detection and removal.

 For those of you looking to host a large number of websites, you’ll be glad to know HostWinds made it onto our list of the cheapest hosts with unlimited websites allowed.

 Restrictions: if you cancel within 30 days, you’ll receive a full refund.
 However, if you cancel between days 31-60, you’ll be charged for one month of service and will receive a refund for the remaining months on your plan.